My background and intellectual property (IP law) experience

 Wireless networks, cable networks, computer vision, IoT

-I’m based in Silicon Valley, home to many wireless, networking, internet of things (IoT), and software startups (databases, computer vision).
-I understand the technology, and have also helped my clients get many patents in this area as well.
+My office is in Silicon Valley, home to many wireless, networking, internet of things (IoT), and software startups (databases, computer vision).
+I understand this technology and have also helped my clients get many patents in these areas as well.